Creole Proverb: Wen teef teef fram teef, God laff.

 Literally: When a thief steals from another thief, God laughs.
 (When thieves fall out, honest men come into their own)

-Security is a concern for many people moving to new places, and I’m often asked about safety in Belize and my experiences here.
+Security is a concern for many people moving to new places, and I’m often asked about safety and gun ownership in Belize and my experiences here.

 The first thing I tell people about crime in Belize is that Belize does not have organized crime like we see in Mexico, Guatemala, and other countries in the region.
 There are no drug cartels fighting for dominance or control.
 Luckily, our sleepy little country seems too small to interest nefarious groups in the region.

 There is gang-related crime in certain areas of Belize City, brought on by the socioeconomic problems endemic to the region, but it doesn’t spill over into the general population.
 And most people don’t choose to move to Belize City unless they are there for work purposes.
 Most people also avoid trips to Belize City unless it’s necessary.